 Subscribe for full access to Australian Turf Club's profile

-Australian Turf Club offers 3 products in the sports and media and telecoms services industries.
-Australian Turf Club's product portfolio comprises of riding and animal sports and media and TV services.
+Australian Turf Club offers 5 products in the sports and media and telecoms services industries.
+Australian Turf Club's product portfolio comprises of sports tickets, merchandise and sponsorship, media and TV services and riding and animal sports.

 Subscribe for full access to Australian Turf Club's products in full detail

-Australian Turf Club's revenues were less than $500M in 2023.
-Caretta Research has split Australian Turf Club's revenue into 2 different product categories, the largest of which is horse racing.
+Australian Turf Club's revenues were less than $500M in 2025.
+Caretta Research has split Australian Turf Club's revenue into 4 different product categories, the largest of which is sponsorship and merchandise.
 For full access to Australian Turf Club's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Australian Turf Club's revenue in full detail